makyo/writing/poetry/post-op-images/index.md

 <hr />

 When I am asleep
-The world changes around me
+The world changes around me.
-This time, I am changed.
+In spring, I am changed.

 <hr />

 I'm no good at images, only words, and yet for days after surgery, as anesthesia and countless
-    milligrams, milliliters, millions
-of drugs leave my system,
+    milligrams, milliliters, millions of drugs leave my system,
-I'm too lousy with visions.
+I'm lousy with visions,
-each too lousy of meaning.
+each lousy with meaning.

 I lay in bed, unable to move,
 struggling to keep my eyes open;